-Definition: Consumer Behaviour is the analysis of the measures involved when a person or groups choose, procure, and utilize goods, services, designs approaches to fascinate consumer wants and hopes.
+Definition: Consumer Behaviour is the analysis of the individual’s responses and approaches to fascinate their wants and desires.
 It involves procedure by which consumers acknowledge their utilization issue, seeks for information, classify options feasible in the market, build a conclusion and select a product, utilize and adapt the product for comfort and pleasure.

-It comprises of all the techniques beginning with the identification of consumer’s disputes, how he assembles facts from numerous internal and external sources, then use distinctive judgmental tests to choose the products utilizes the product and eventually destroy or sell the product.
+It comprises of all the techniques beginning with the identification of consumer’s disputes, how he assembles facts from numerous internal and external sources, then use distinctive judgmental tests to choose the products, utilizes the product and eventually destroys or sell the product.

 Content: Consumer Behaviour